 You should not attribute to malice that which is more easily explained by stupidity.
 In other words, don’t assume people cause harm because they are evil when stupidity or ignorance is more likely to be the cause.
 The explanation most likely to be right is the one that contains the least amount of intent.

-When something bad happens that you don’t like it’s easy to assume that it was intentional, but it likely wasn’t.
+When something bad happens that you don’t like, it’s easy to assume it was intentional, but it likely wasn’t.
 Of all possible motives behind an action, the ones that require the least amount of energy to execute (such as ignorance or laziness) are more likely to occur than one that requires active malice.
-It helps to remember that people are humans who make mistakes and fall into traps of laziness, poor thinking, and bad incentives.
+It helps to remember that people make mistakes and fall into traps of laziness, poor thinking, and bad incentives.